 - manual - the most recent version of the DecoderPro et al manuals reformatted for use in the help system.
 (Older ones are stored in the main web site)

 Limitations of JavaHelp HTMLJavaHelp displays "plain old HTML 4.0", without providing some of the syntactic sugar provided by many browsers to allow poor HTML to render.
-In particular, there are a couple things to watch for.
+Do not include any particular formatting options, specifically including embedded CSS commands.
+There are a couple of specific things to watch for: